Complaint Handling Procedures

 A complaint is your expression of dissatisfaction either verbally or in writing and should be submitted directly by you or by someone who is authorized to act on your behalf.1

-You will receive an acknowledgement letter by mail within 5 business days of receiving your complaint and the name of the individual who is conducting the review.
+Your matter will be handled directly by one of our designated Client Care specialists.
+You will receive an acknowledgement letter by mail within five (5) business days of receiving your complaint and we will provide you with the name and contact information of the individual who is conducting the review of your matter.

-If the client complaint is deemed to be securities related2, it should be forwarded to:
+If the client complaint alleges misconduct2 relating to the handling of a client’s account(s) or dealings with us, it should be forwarded to:

 Within 5 business days of us receiving your complaint, you will be provided with an acknowledgement letter by mail from the Compliance Department confirming the name and contact information of the individual handling your file.
 Additionally we will also enclose the IIROC brochure entitled "An Investor's Guide to Making a Complaint" for your reference.